Tomasz-Milaszewski/hangman/readme.md

 ### Rules

 * passwords are english nouns only
-* passwords and input are case insensitive
+* passwords and letter input are case insensitive
+* no special characters
+* you've got six tries before you... well, you-know-what

 ### Technologies